-PLEASE NOTE: Call us at 800-701-2761 for better pricing on this product.
+PLEASE NOTE: Call us at 800-701-2761 for better pricing on this product (or use promo code "tsgaiter" at checkout).
 Due to Turtleskin policies, we are not allowed to show a price below the price you see listed here.
 However, phone orders will receive a significant discount.

 Patented, High-Strength Protection